 The Sage Author Gateway has some general advice and on how to get published, plus links to further resources.
 Sage Author Services also offers authors a variety of ways to improve and enhance their article including English language editing, plagiarism detection, and video abstract and infographic preparation.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

-French Cultural Studies adheres to a rigorous double-blind reviewing policy in which the identity of the reviewer and author are always concealed from both parties.
+French Cultural Studies adheres to a rigorous double-anonymize reviewing policy in which the identity of the reviewer and author are always concealed from both parties.
 Each manuscript is reviewed by at least two referees and all manuscripts are reviewed as rapidly as possible.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 Please note that AI chatbots, for example ChatGPT, should not be listed as authors.
 For more information see the policy on Use of ChatGPT and generative AI tools.